moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 ### Overall Diagram ETH state validity Reception

+This is our own diagram, but a more low level diagram can be found in [Altair low-level diagram](https://github.com/ethereum/annotated-spec/raw/master/altair/lightsync.png)

 <p align="center">
   <img src="images/beacon_chain_altair.drawio.png" width="1000">
 </p>

 ## Proving symbiotic validator selection to starlight (or any other Ethereum state)